Lucy-Glanville-Brown/battleships/README.md

 ## Acknowledgements
 The basic layout of the code was written by following along with the Knowledge Mavens YouTube video on How to Code Battleship in Python - Single Player.
 I used Repl to code along with the video and the original code can be found [here.](https://replit.com/@lucygbrown/battleships#main.py)

 I watched this video several times and made notes as I was going along to break down each step.
-This video was just for single player so I have created another board which shows the users board with ships for the computer to guess.
-I have also added data validation for the input of the row and column coordinates as well as a contiune playing option.
+This video was just for a single player so I have created another board which shows the users board with ships for the computer to guess, which makes this a two player game.
+I have also added data validation for the input of the row and column coordinates as well as a continue playing option.

 The code that I have added is:
 * USER_BOARD